llcool/3G-4G-LTE-Weather-Station/README.md

 # GPRS-Weather-Station
 GPRS for Davis Weather Station using a Beaglebone Black and Debian custom firmware

-The project is for my local paraglidng club to setup a Davis Weather in a remote location with internet access.
+The project is for my local paragliding club to setup a Davis Weather in a remote location with internet access.

 Hardware:
 ---------